stethoscope-js/stethoscope/README.md

 ### <img alt="" src="https://cdn2.iconfinder.com/data/icons/social-icon-3/512/social_style_3_lastfm-512.png" width="16"> Last.fm

+The Last.fm API is used to track your music listening history.
+It is recommended over Spotify because you can scrobble tracks from multiple services.
+Add the key `lastFm` under `daily` to fetch this data every day.

 You'll have to create an API account on https://www.last.fm/api/account/create.
 Since we don't require any tokens, you can add the default URL http://localhost:3000/callback under "Callback URL" in your Last.fm API account.
 When completed, you'll receive an API key and a shared secret.

 | Environment variable   | Description   |